 What’s more, Ellmore says that her Facebook feed was actually a more accurate record of her life than her depression-tinged perception.

 “Depression negatively affects your memory in a number of ways, including making it difficult to recall happy memories in general and especially positive memories about yourself,” she writes.
 So even if you’re in the midst of a painful period in life, there’s nothing wrong with taking a photo of yourself at dinner with friends or having fun on your honeymoon.
 You can be unhappy and a little bit happy, too.

-When we’re at a personal low, there’s nothing more important than mustering up the will to see ourselves in a kinder light.
 The striking thing about the posts sparked by Clayton’s Twitter question is that they reveal not only the universality of pain, but also the overwhelming fear that we have of being seen at our worst.
 Even more profoundly, they reveal the beauty of a person who is unwell, but wants to be able to imagine themselves as better.
 One who is trying, in their way, to heal.
 When we’re at a personal low, there’s nothing more important than mustering up the will to see ourselves in a kinder light—even if that comes in the form of a Snapchat filter.